 Any student admitted to CSU may take STAT 100.
-Students who wish to take a Mathematics course other than STAT 100 must satisfy one of the following requirements in addition to any course prerequisites:
+Students who wish to take a Quantitative Reasoning course other than STAT 100 must satisfy one of the following requirements in addition to any course prerequisites:

 - Score sufficiently well on the Math Placement Exam or the Math Challenge Exam;